Plastic Injection Moulding

 - Plastic injection moulding has excellent unit economics and quick volume ramp up capabilities by just building copy or capacity moulds for significant increase in demands

 What are the different types of Plastic Injection Moulding?

 - Double-shot moulding and A.K.A multi-shots moulding or multi-color moulding (Link to multi-shot moulding page)

 - Over moulding and Insert Moulding (Link to over moulding and insert moulding Page)

-What areas is it best applied?
+What areas is Plastic Injection Moulding best applied to?

 The applications of the plastic injection moulding process can be observed in almost anything and everything that can be made of plastic.

 Some of the examples are:

 - automobile parts